 His sentence was carried out that same day.

-Both Hitler and Stalin, took gold out of the hands of the citizens, because as the old saw goes: “He who owns the gold, makes the rules.”
+Both Hitler and Stalin, took gold out of the hands of the citizens, because as the old saw goes: “He who owns the gold, makes the rules.”.
+So owning Gold gives you “Freedom”.

 So, Governments, and their Central Banker paymasters need to restrict the population from using money, because it has limited capability to be taxed.
 And those on the inside, can’t get YOU, to pay for their pet projects, that many of them, will benefit from, further down the line.

-So the new British pound stops those who wish to preserve their wealth, from storing cash at home, out of the Banking System, because periodically, they are forced to return their notes and coins to the Banking system to be replaced by their newer less counterfitable replacements.
+So the new British pound to go back stops those who wish to preserve their wealth, from storing cash at home, out of the Banking System, because periodically, they are forced to return their notes and coins to the Banking system to be replaced by their newer less counterfitable replacements.

 Now when you have to replace large sums, the Bankers know how much you are storing out of the system, and if that sum exceeds typically £10,000, they are duty bound to report that to the Government under legislation to prevent money laundering (at least so they say).